iGate

 APRS-IS Server Filter

 The APRS-IS Server Filter field is the filter string sent to the APRS-IS server at login.
 If left empty, no packets are received.
+Separate clauses with spaces.

 IS → RF Gating Rules